-Na’amit Sturm Nagel is a doctoral candidate in the English department at UC Irvine.
-Her work examines Jewish American, African American, and Asian American literature alongside one another, with a specific focus on gender, generational trauma, and temporality.
+Na’amit Sturm Nagel is a doctoral candidate in the English Department at UC Irvine whose work focuses on postwar Jewish American literature.

 Na’amit Sturm Nagel